VoltaMission VoltaMission ← Back to home

 PointQuestion it answersWhat it prevents

-1. LegitimacyIs this a real manufacturer or a broker chain?Paying a middleman markup for capacity you can't verify
+1. LegitimacyIs this a real cell/BMS manufacturer or a broker chain?Paying a middleman markup for capacity you can't verify

 3. Capability & capacityCan they make it at my quality and volume?A supplier that can prototype but can't produce